taurus-org/taurus/doc/source/devel/examples.rst

     model = [ 'sys/taurustest/1/%s' % p for p in props ]
     panel.setModel(model)

-...and don't worry: :class:`panel.TaurusForm` properly aligns the labels, manages the apply buttons and because it uses :class:`panel.TaurusValue` behind it also manages all attribute flavors.
+...and don't worry: :class:`panel.TaurusForm` properly aligns the labels, manages the apply buttons and most important, it automagically decides which are the most appropriate widgets to use depending on the kind of attribute (you do not need to worry about whether the attribute is a scalar or a spectrum; or if it is read-only or writable; a boolean or a float, etc).

 *I specially enjoyed this one... let's see what's next!*